Find a dish The Library The Atlases The Routes The Table The Pantry

 "If it cannot be examined, it should not be in the system."

-Provenance entries are written to the depth required by professional culinary examination — CCC, WSET, ASI, and equivalent bodies.
-Entries that cannot meet this threshold are either rebuilt or removed.
+Everything in Provenance is written to the depth required by professional culinary examination — CCC, WSET, ASI, and equivalent bodies.
+Anything that cannot meet this threshold is either rebuilt or removed.

 Provenance uses a multi-axis classification system built around three primary dimensions: